Trees of Graphs as Boundaries of Hyperbolic Groups: Abstract

 \section{Abstract}

-We characterize those 1-ended word hyperbolic groups whose Gromov boundaries are homeomorphic to \emph{trees of graphs}, the family of simplest connected 1-dimensional spaces appearing among Gromov boundaries.
-The characterization refers to the features of the Bowditch JSJ splitting of the corresponding groups (i.e their canonical JSJ splitting over 2-ended subgroups).
+We characterize those 1-ended word hyperbolic groups whose Gromov boundaries are homeomorphic to \emph{trees of graphs} (i.e.\ to inverse limits of graphs that have particularly simple finitary descriptions).
+These are groups with the simplest connected Gromov boundaries of topological dimension 1.
+The characterization is expressed in terms of algebraic properties of the Bowditch JSJ splitting of the corresponding groups (i.e.\ the canonical JSJ splitting over 2-ended subgroups).